KyleBoyer/homebridge-blaq/README.md

 ### Configuration

 First, ensure you have fully setup your GDO blaQ device.
-If you have not purchased one, you can do so here: [Konnected Store](https://konnected.io/KYLEBOYER)
+If you have not purchased one, you can do so here: [Konnected Store](https://konnected.io/KYLEBOYER) or [Amazon](https://amzn.to/4c495jo)

 Once you've installed this plugin into Homebridge, it will automatically attempt to discover GDO blaQ devices using mDNS.
 If auto discovery does not work, the configuration is very straightforward - just use the GUI.
 If, for whatever reason, you don't want to do so, all you need to supply is a name, port, and host, like so: